lindalibjchn/dialoguepolicy/README.md

  This is a appendix file of the paper: "Dialogue Policies for Confusion Mitigation in Situated HRI" in Semdial 2022

- Table 1: General dialogue policy for mitigating productive confusion
+ Table 1: General dialogue policy for mitigating confusion

  Table 2: Dialogue policy for mitigating productive confusion